-In these pre-British Brexit days Paul identifies all four World Empires and exposes the current evolution of the European Union which he writes is 'intrinsically linked to Bible prophecy'.
+In those pre-Brexit days Paul identified four World Empires and exposes the current evolution of the European Union which he writes is 'intrinsically linked to Bible prophecy'.
 He also seeks to help the reader Understand what God seeks to do in Europe, and at this most anticipated moment in history, enables the reader to rise to unparalleled levels of influence in their sphere of ministry!

-In 2016 having witnessed the power of the gospel being demonstrated through both word and deed in the community work at Calcot, Paul rubbed shoulders with Matt Bird, the founder of the Cinnamon Network.
-The Cinnamon Network is a charity that supports churches across the UK and Ireland helping them to transform their communities through social action in partnership with others.
+In 2016 Paul rubbed shoulders with Matt Bird, the founder of the Cinnamon Network.
+'Cinnamon' is a charity that supports churches across the UK and Ireland helping them to transform their communities through social action in partnership with others.

 Matt invited Paul to join him in his work to specifically help broker partnerships between Cinnamon, public services and churches in the south of the UK.
 This was a role that he readily accepted and excelled in.

-It was during this intense period of time though that Pauls wife Heather began to struggle with her health, tests followed and the root cause was diagnosed to be cancer.
-This began a 2 year battle against the desease.
+It was during this intense period of time though that Paul's wife Heather began to struggle with her health, tests followed and the root cause was diagnosed to be cancer.
+This began a 2 year battle against the disease.

 Hampshire's Demand Reduction Partnership:

-Paul talks passionately about the work of Cinnamon Network:
+Paul talks passionately about the work of Cinnamon Network and says: